NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

-Acquired characters are the results of our body’s response to external stimuli such as food, disease, climate change.
+Acquired characters are the results of our body’s response to external stimuli such as food, disease, and climate change.
 This results in the development of a particular trait where a change of phenotype is observed.
-But for characters to get inherited to generation Genotype of an organism should be changed.
+But for characters to get inherited through generations, the genotype of an organism should be changed.
 In acquired characters, there is no change in the DNA of germ cells.
-Hence acquired characters cannot be inherited.
+Hence, acquired characters cannot be inherited.

-42. Evolution has exhibited a greater stability of molecular structure when compared with morphological structures.
+42. Evolution has exhibited greater stability of the molecular structure when compared with morphological structures.
 Comment on the statement and justify your opinion.

-Structure which are apparent to our eyes are called morphological structures.
+Structures which are apparent to our eyes are called morphological structures.
 Molecular structures are those biomolecules which are the integral components of organisms.
 We see a lot of diversity all around us.
 This diversity is possible because of diversity in morphological structures.
 This shows that morphological structures are the least stable.
-Life which began as simple forms on the earth is now composed of many complex forms.
+Life, which began as simple forms on the earth, is now composed of many complex forms.

-Life has evolved for millions of years but the structure of basic biomolecules such as DNA remains the same.
-A DNA is the same in a human and in a mouse.
-A protein has the same structure in a bird and in a fungi.
+Life has evolved for millions of years, but the structure of basic biomolecules such as DNA remains the same.
+DNA is the same in a human and in a mouse.
+A protein has the same structure in a bird and a fungus.
 So, the molecular basis of life has not changed through all these years.
-This proves that evolution has exhibited a greater stability of molecular structure when compared with morphological structure.
+This proves that evolution has exhibited a greater stability of the molecular structure when compared with the morphological structure.